robin-raymond/zax.io/basics.md

 utf8String := utf8'utf8 string does not have escape sequences ' \
               'as remains "as is".'

-// Convert from base-64 directly to an ASCII-string
+// convert from base-64 directly to a string character sequence (embedded NUL
-// (embedded NUL characters can exist within strings) base64 := b64'VGhlIHF1aWNrIGJyb3duIGZveC4='
+// characters can exist within strings) base64 := b64'VGhlIHF1aWNrIGJyb3duIGZveC4='

-// Convert from xml entity text directly to a wide-character string xmlEntity := xml'John&#39;s Fish &amp; Chip Caf&#233;.'
+// convert from xml entity text directly to a wide-character string xmlEntity := xml'John&#39;s Fish &amp; Chip Caf&#233;.'

 // string literals merging with other literals mergedLiterals := "This string has no escape sequences thus C:\file\paths is " \
                   "preserved as well as 'single quotes' as ASCII.'\n'

-anotherWayToEscape := a'This string has escape sequences where backslashes'\
+anotherWayToEscape := a'This string has escape sequences where backslashes' \
-                      'need escaping for paths like C:\\file but "double'\
+                      'need escaping for paths like C:\\file but "double' \
                       'quotes" are left "as is"\n'

 beCarefulSingleQuotes := ascii'single quotes cannot exist inside single quotes'\